FRRouting/frr/doc/user/bgp.rst

 selected by BGP are not installed into the kernel routing table.
 The view functionality allows the exchange of BGP routing information without affecting the kernel routing tables.

+Peers configured within a view and their traffic exist within the default VRF.

 .. index:: router bgp AS-NUMBER view NAME
 .. clicmd:: router bgp AS-NUMBER view NAME